Brady beats Panthers for first win with Bucs | Sports-Games

 Tampa Bay opened the scoring on a 7-yard run by Ronald Jones II.
 Then Brady connected with Mike Evans for a 23-yard touchdown play on the first snap following Bridgewater's lost fumble.
 The Buccaneers scored their third touchdown following Carolina's failed fake punt in the second quarter.
 Fournette capped a 65-yard drive with a 1-yard run with 3:01 left in the half.

-The Buccaneers stretched their edge to 24-14 on Ryan Succop's 33-yard field goal with 6:18 left.
+The Buccaneers stretched their edge to 24-14 on Ryan Succop's 33-yard field goal with 6:13 left.
 That came a play after LeSean McCoy dropped a would-be touchdown pass in the end zone.
-Joey Slye's 23-yard field goal with two minutes left cut the margin to 24-17, but the Panthers had only two timeouts left.
+Joey Slye's 23-yard field goal with 1:57 left cut the margin to 24-17, but the Panthers had only two timeouts left.
 Tampa Bay's Rob Gronkowski recovered Carolina's onside kick before Fournette's second touchdown run.